johannes-kuhfuss/c4svc/README.md

-# c4srv
+# c4svc
-Handles the creation of C4 Ids
+Service that handles the creation of C4 Ids from files